Lily Collins: 2017–present: Established actress

-Image and activism
+Public image

-As a teenager, Collins wrote a column, "NY Confidential," for the British magazine Elle Girl.
+As a teenager, Collins wrote a column, "NY Confidential", for the British magazine Elle Girl.
 She has also written for Seventeen, Teen Vogue, and the Los Angeles Times.
 She was selected by Chanel to wear one of their gowns at the 2007 Bal des débutantes at the Hôtel de Crillon in Paris, which was featured on season three of the reality television series The Hills.
 She was picked by Spain's Glamour magazine in 2008 as its International Model of the Year, and appeared on the magazine's cover in August 2009.

 Collins covered the 2008 US presidential election as a host on the Nickelodeon series Kids Pick the President.
 She won a 2008 Young Hollywood Award for Newest Red Carpet Correspondent.
-Collins was one of 20 women named by Maxim magazine as one of the Hottest Daughters of Rock Stars in 2009.
+She was one of 20 women named by Maxim magazine as Hottest Daughters of Rock Stars in 2009.